logzio/documentation/docs/user-guide/data-hub/field-mapping/field-not-indexed.md

 If a field is not mapped in your logs, there are a few actions you won't be able to perform on it:

 1. You can't visualize it.
 2. You can't filter on it.
-It simply won’t appear in the drop-down filter list.
+It simply won’t appear in the dropdown filter list.

 ### Add a field to OpenSearch Dashboards' default mapping